cseanburns/personal_knowledge_mgmt/src/5-web-information-retrieval.md

   relevant.
 - For example, consider *synonyms*.
 We might want web pages that contain terms that are synonymous with our query term but do not actually contain our query term.
 But this can get complicated.
-If I search for ``star``, could I also mean ``principal, lead, hero, celebrity, stellar``, or ``sun``?
+If I search for **star**, could I also mean **principal, lead, hero, celebrity, stellar**, or **sun**?
-- What if a document only uses terms like ``principal, lead, hero, celebrity, stellar``, or the ``sun``?
-Might it still be useful if I was interested in documents (i.e., web pages) about ``star``?
+- What if a document only uses terms like **principal, lead, hero, celebrity, stellar**, or **sun**?
+Might it still be useful if I was interested in documents (i.e., web pages) about **star**?
 Probably not since some of those words, although synonymous with **star**, are not synonymous with each other (cf, **principal** and **celebrity**)
 - Other *wordy* issues include things like *homonyms*, which are words that are pronounced or spelled the same but mean different things.
-Thus, by `bark`, do I mean the bark on a tree or the word we use to signal the sound a dog makes?
+Thus, by **bark**, do I mean the bark on a tree or the word we use to signal the sound a dog makes?
 - Phrases are also important, with respect to term adjacency and word order.
-If I search for `forest fire`, search engines are more likely to return results where those two terms appear next to each other and in that order.
-This will mean that documents that contain text about someone having a ``camp fire in a forest`` will be less likely to appear at the top of my results than a document that contains the phrase ``the forest is on fire``.
-Or documents where the terms are or in order but spaced far apart will also rank lower.
+If I search for **forest fire**, search engines are more likely to return results where those two terms appear next to each other and in that order.
+This will mean that documents that contain text about someone having a **camp fire in a forest** will be less likely to appear at the top of my results than a document that contains the phrase **the forest is on fire**.
+Or documents where the terms are in order but spaced far apart will also rank lower.
   E.g., if the term **forest** appears in the first paragraph on a web page and the term **fire** appears on the last paragraph of a web page, this web page will rank lower than a page that contains the terms near or adjacent to each